How to Create EC2 Instance in AWS Step by Step

 You can either go to Services -> Compute -> EC2

 or type EC2 in the search bar and hit enter.
-Once you see EC2 option click on that.
+Once you see the EC2 option click on that.

 Step 2: Click on Launch Instance

 Once you are in the EC2 dashboard, you can see a summary of all the EC2 resources in your selected region.

 To Create EC2 Instance in AWS, Click Launch Instance